- Learn How to Report the CMS 416 Dental Data

 Reporting Dental Data on the Form CMS-416

-CMS has launched a web-based training to assist State Medicaid and CHIP staff, and their contractors, to improve the quality of the dental data they report on the Form CMS-416, the annual report of services provided to children receiving the Medicaid Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit using web-based training modules.
+- Learn how to improve the quality of the dental data reported on the Form CMS-416, the annual report of services provided to children receiving the Medicaid Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit using web-based training modules.

 Oral Health Performance Improvement Projects